JulienMellon/contract-killer/README.md

 You should supply graphic files in an editable, vector digital format.
 You should supply photographs in a high resolution digital format.
 If you choose to buy stock photographs, I can suggest stock libraries.
 If you’d like me to search for photographs for you, I can provide a separate estimate.

 ## HTML, CSS and JavaScript
-I deliver pages developed from HTML markup, CSS stylesheets for styling and JavaScript for behavior.
+I deliver pages developed using HTML markup, CSS stylesheets for styling, and JavaScript for behavior.

 ## Browser testing
 Browser testing no longer means attempting to make a website look the same in browsers of different capabilities or on devices with different size screens.
 It does mean ensuring that a person’s experience of a design should be appropriate to the capabilities of a browser or device.